-In one action you can create and automatically name any number of tracks that serve a common purpose - for example, a number of backing vocal or percussion tracks.
+In one action you can create and automatically name any number of tracks, (either after the last touched track or at the end of the project) that serve a common purpose - for example, a number of backing vocal or percussion tracks.
 Use the Insert, Multiple tracks... command.